 The Center for Jewish-Multicultural Affairs is proud to be continuing the Federation's partnership with WBOK radio (1230AM) to highlight and explore Jewish/African-American relations, with a show entitled Shalom: A Cross-Cultural Conversation co-hosted by Federation CEO Arnie Fielkow and Oliver Thomas.

-On Friday, February 28, Arnie and Oliver discussed the launch of the Center and previewed what lies ahead!
+On February 28, Arnie and Oliver discussed the launch of the Center and previewed what lies ahead!
 You can listen to the episode here.

 the Latinx and Jewish Immigration Experiences